 A more sophisticated take upon the old rain barrel, the rainwater tank collects water from roof and guttering, and then stores it underground, before pumping water into the house or garden upon demand.
 These tanks can sometimes be very expensive to install, but they can also help to save money in the long-run by bringing down water costs.

 Another version of the tank is to set up plastic cola bottles around the garden to collect rainwater which falls from tree branches or from the roof of the house.
-2 liter bottles can be converted by simply cutting off the top to create an open pot, and then burying in soil until the bottle is supported when full.
+A 2-liter bottle can be converted by simply cutting off the top to create an open pot, and then burying it in the soil until the bottle is supported when full.